Upgrade Visa® Card with Cash Rewards review

 Another drawback to the Upgrade Card is that it doesn't appear to be widely available to those with no credit history.
 While the card is available to those with low credit scores or bankruptcy on their record, young adults and others managing their money for the first time will need to look elsewhere to establish their credit.

-Both the Upgrade Card and Capital One® QuicksilverOne® Cash Rewards Credit Card can be used to build credit, but there are notable differences between these two options.
+Both the Upgrade Card and Capital One QuicksilverOne Cash Rewards Credit Card can be used to build credit, but there are notable differences between these two options.

-For starters, you'll pay a $39 annual fee for the QuicksilverOne® card while there is no annual fee for the Upgrade Card.
+For starters, you'll pay a $39 annual fee for the QuicksilverOne card while there is no annual fee for the Upgrade Card.
 However, in exchange for that fee, Capital One cardholders get 1.5% cash back on all their purchases.
-As of right now, Upgrade Card doesn't offer any rewards, but that is expected to change.
+The Upgrade Card offers 1.5% cash back on card purchases every time you make a payment, with no fees.

 In terms of interest, the default rate for the QuicksilverOne® card is 26.99% (Variable).
-Interest rates on the Upgrade Card currently range from 6.49% – 29.99% Fixed, which could lead to significant interest savings if you qualify for the lower end of that spectrum..
+Interest rates on the Upgrade Card currently range from 8.99%-29.99% Fixed, which could lead to significant interest savings if you qualify for the lower end of that spectrum..

-The Upgrade Card and Capital One® Platinum Credit Card have a few similar features.
+The Upgrade Card and Capital One Platinum Credit Card have a few similar features.

 If you're choosing between the two cards, interest may be the biggest factor to consider.
-The Upgrade Card will charge you from 6.49% – 29.99% in interest but provides a fixed payback period that limits how much you pay overall.
+The Upgrade Card will charge you from 8.99%-29.99% in interest but provides a fixed payback period that limits how much you pay overall.
 However, the default rate on the Capital One Platinum Mastercard is 26.99% (Variable) and may be paid off over a longer period and at a greater expense if only minimum payments are made.